simjxu/floorplan_gui/README.md

 - User can name the different builds based upon CSV file

 ## Updates
+10/3/21: Updated main.py to at least be working.
+I'm not sure why I have to use parent (tk.Tk()) for the Label, but it won't work if I try to createa  label within the Frame.
+Next steps is to add the calendar library into the application, and translate a coordinate (100)--> a date Also, the class Timeline needs to take in arguments in order for me to define what grid placement the timeline should be on.

 9/26/21: Moving towards having more classes in tkinter.
 Check out this link for two windows: https://stackoverflow.com/questions/16115378/tkinter-example-code-for-multiple-windows-why-wont-buttons-load-correctly
 - https://stackoverflow.com/questions/17466561/best-way-to-structure-a-tkinter-application
 9/23/21: Looks like I have to copy quite a few lines just to get it working.
 I should consider creating a class or function so that I don't have to copy all those lines to maintain the size